Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 To make the new markers usable, do the following:
 1. Navigate to Yomichan Settings.
 1. Make sure that advanced settings are turned on (bottom left corner).
-1. Go to the "Anki" section
+1. Go to the `Anki` section
-1. Select "Configure Anki card templates..."
+1. Select `Configure Anki card templates...`
 1. If you have existing template code already, I highly recommend **resetting the templates** (bottom right corner, red button) unless you know exactly what you are doing.